zammad/zammad-documentation/contributing/branches.rst

 * Current stable release
 * Can be used for production
-* Stable bug fixes will be merged from master when new stable minor version will be released
+* Stable bug fixes will be merged from develop when new stable minor version will be released
 * Supported with minor- and security bug fixes.